Ready to discover epic things to do in Death Valley National Park? Incredible sunrises, salt flats and scenic drives await.

 Tackle The Mosaic Canyon Hike

 Newsflash!
-There are tonnes of hikes in Death Valley and tackling as many as you physically can is one of the most fun things to do during your visit.
+There are tonnes of hikes in Death Valley and tackling as many as you physically can is one of the most fun things you can do during your visit.

 This moderate 4-mile hike takes around 2-3 hours, with plentiful snapshots of shiny slickrock and gleaming marble that give the canyon its name.